-I own an investment property, which I regularly rent out to people. f I donate a few nights' stay at my vacation rental for a charity auction, is the value of this rental tax deductible?
+Your favorite charity might be soliciting items to sell at auction.
+And let's say you own an investment property, which you regularly rent out to people.
+If you donate a few nights' stay, is the value of this rental tax deductible?

 Donating a vacation rental to a charity auction can be a great idea, particularly if you do so during the "off-season" when it's difficult to get tenants anyway.
 If your rental is near a popular ski resort, the off-season will probably be the summer months, while your beach house might be vacant in the winter.
 Below, we'll review the benefits; but explain the bad news about tax deductions.